canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 If your cluster requires different Ingress Controllers, the responsibility of implementation falls upon you.

-You will need to create the Ingress Resource, outlining rules that direct traffic to your application's Kubernetes service.
+You will need to create the Ingress resource, outlining rules that direct traffic to your application's Kubernetes service.

 <!-- LINKS -->